shekharlab/wS1dev/README.md

 # Molecular states underlying neuronal cell type development and plasticity in the whisker cortex

-This respository contains all of the code used to analyze snRNA-seq data from the study [_Molecular states underlying neuronal cell type development and plasticity in the whisker cortex_]([url](https://www.biorxiv.org/content/10.1101/2024.10.07.617106v1)).
-All of the outputs have been cleared to make the files <25MB for GitHub upload.
+This respository contains all of the code used to analyze snRNA-seq data from the study Molecular states underlying neuronal cell type development and plasticity in the whisker cortex.
+[All](https://www.biorxiv.org/content/10.1101/2024.10.07.617106v1) of the outputs have been cleared to make the files <25MB for GitHub upload.
 Notebooks with full outputs can be found here: https://drive.google.com/drive/folders/1-mZdY1pc3NT2rcrwFW3I-bH6lykzn0KU?usp=sharing

 All of the finalized datasets associated with the study can be found here: https://drive.google.com/drive/folders/1xcCARVoPE9cPhbTT8ko7rz-RKfE07X-q?usp=sharing.
 Note that these h5ad files contain normalized, log-transformed data as described in the manuscript.
 If you are interested in raw counts, see the folder "Raw_Counts_Samples" at the above link.